wiseodd/wiseodd.github.io/_posts/2015-10-05-possibilities.md

 date:       2015-10-05 02:41:00
 author:     "wiseodd"
 header-img: "img/2015-10-05-possibilities/bg.jpg"
+category:   musing
 ---

 <blockquote>When I was young,
 The world it was smaller,
 The cities were vast,
 The buildings were taller</blockquote>

 That quote is from When I Was Young, by Blink-182, one of my favorite band.
 In the past, it was just words.
 Today, it’s more than that.
 It’s a realization.